 Making a garden bench out of concrete of wood provides a place to sit and relax in the garden.
 But a garden bench can also be a decorative feature, or provide storage.
 Here are a collection of DIY concrete and wood garden benches that you can make for your own garden.

 The secret to this handy wall-mounted table is that it folds away easily when not in use.
 The two side flaps open up to hold the top of the table in place while you work.
-You can use this fold up - drop down table in so many ways: in the garage or shed as a potting table - as a handy place to set up a comfortable workspace - or in a small children's bedroom as a study desk.
+You can use this fold up - drop down table in so many ways.

 This pine privacy screen is perfect for a patio or balcony.
-You will find a selection of PAR pine products at your local Builders and you can modify the size of the panels to fit your particular situation - or build extra panels if you need more privacy for a large patio or entertainment area.
+You will find a selection of PAR pine products at your local Builders and you can modify the size of the panels to fit your particular situation.

 Making your own concrete planters is a fun way to create your own personalised pots for a garden.
 You can add glass or stone pebbles, mosaic or any other decorative trim to finish off the concrete planters.
 You can also use this same method to create a water feature.